caoliyi/EC601HW/README.md

 2. Install Tensorflow - The easiest way to install it is to use pip (pip install tensorflow).
 3. Clone this repository.
 4. Run names.py (python names.py).
-5. If you wish to run the model with a different dataset, just replace the contents in data/SmallNames.txt
+5. If you wish to run the model with a different dataset, just replace the contents in data/SmallNames.txt OR create a new textfile in /data/ and update names.py to look for the new file instead.